typefacedesign/document-driven-typedesign/ux/userjourneys.md

 Managing Font Families
 : Chris can create Font Families and add/remove Fonts to them

+Filtering Font Families
+: Chris can find and select Font Families

-Previewing Font Families
+Browsing Font Families
 : Chris can Preview a Font Family (similarly to the current Testing page)

 Comparing Font Families
-: Chris can compare 1 or more Font Families at a time
+: Chris can compare 2 Font Families at a time

 Testing Font Families
 : Chris can follow guided tests for his Font Family